rclark848/PIRE_Bioinformatics/Day_1_Labs/README.md

 2. [Lab 2: Hardy-Weinberg Proportions](https://forms.gle/nhZ5CkfEk684mYC29)
 3. [Lab 3: Linkage Disequilibrium](https://forms.gle/rNddnwH4HB5MGPGu5)

 *Note: The .Rmd & .md files in this directory that correspond to each lab have the same information as the google forms, just in a format that is easier to interpret.
-Feel free to look at these files as you work through the google form.
+Feel free to look at these files as you work through the google forms.
 Files with the .md extension appear best on GitHub.*